NilPointer-Software/bdfd-wiki/src/javascript/enablingJavaScript.md

     ![ezgif com-gif-maker](https://user-images.githubusercontent.com/95774950/190889967-138211d4-1e11-4bde-baf1-2d6bf8dbd7a1.gif)

-    > 📌 You can't use BDScript functions anymore once you enable *"Javascript"* in a command.
+    > 📌 You cannot use BDScript functions anymore once you enable *"Javascript"* in a command.
 3. That's it!
 Now, you can start writing your JavaScript code.